 TEEN LIFELINE INC Overview

 Our Community Education program reached over 36,000 people, providing awareness, education and prevention within the community focusing on various teen issues such as teen suicide, depression and grief.
-We provided services in 110 schools, 53 community and youth based organizations, 7 corporate business, 8 conference and 1 church.
+We provided services in 147 schools, 31 community and youth based organizations, 6 corporate business, and 9 conferences.